 Osteopathy is holistic: it starts with the understanding that the health of the whole is governed by optimal structure and function throughout the body.
-This means that yes, that 10 year old knee injury really might have been affecting your back!
+This means that yes, that 10 year old knee injury really might be affecting your back!

-Osteopathy is a fully regulated healthcare profession.
+Osteopathy is a fully regulated healthcare profession by law.
 Anyone calling themselves an osteopath must be registered with the General Osteopathic Council who oversee all osteopathic training and professional development and provide the statutory Code of Conduct by which all Osteopaths must abide.

 Osteopathy is recognised by NHS England as part of the Allied Health Professionals who work to support patient health both within the NHS and outside of it as private healthcare.